 were taught in secret 1609-1895 during the Satsuma invasion) to

 So, the Karatedo of our Kofukan International organization is the traditional Karatedo of the Doshisha University, an original birthplace of Karatedo in Japan.

-Master Kenwa Mabuni arrived in Osaka in 1928 and during the years 1928 and later, himself and the following teachers have taught their traditional Karate Jutsu, Karatedo, later Hanko-ryu, Shito-ryu and Kobudo at Doshisha University:
+Master Kenwa Mabuni arrived in Osaka in 1928 and taught traditional Naha-te at Doshisha University.
+His teaching included Karate Jutsu, Karatedo, later Hanko-ryu, Shito-ryu and Kobudo at Doshisha University: